metabase/metabase/docs/developers-guide-osx.md

 1)  Add `Apple Developer ID Application Certificate` to your computer's keychain.

     1) Generate a Certificate Signing Request from the Keychain Access app.

+        1) `Keychain Access` > `Certificate Assistant` > `Request a Certificate From a Certificate Authority`.

+        1) Enter the email associated with your Apple Developer account.

+        1) Leave "CA Email Address" blank

+        1) Choose "Save to Disk"

-    1) Have Sameer go to [the Apple Developer Site](https://developer.apple.com/account/mac/certificate/) and generate a certificate for you using the Certificate Signing Request you creating in the last step.
+    1) Have Sameer go to [the Apple Developer Site](https://developer.apple.com/account/mac/certificate/) and generate a certificate for you by uploading the Certificate Signing Request you creating in the last step.

     1) Load the generated certificate on your computer.

+    1) If you have trouble with the last steps you can refer to the [Apple documentation](https://help.apple.com/xcode/mac/current/#/dev154b28f09) for other ways to generate the certificate.
+Apparently you can also just have someone who already has a copy locally (e.g. Cam) export it and send it to you.
+See dox.

 1)  Export your Apple ID for building the app as `METABASE_MAC_APP_BUILD_APPLE_ID`.
 (This Apple ID must be part of the Metabase org in the Apple developer site.
 Ask Cam or Sameer to add you if it isn't.)